jadamsowers/trailhead/FAMILY_MEMBER_ORDERING.md

 The backend already processes participants in the order they're received:

 1. **Sequential Processing**: The `create_signup` function in `backend/app/crud/signup.py` iterates through participants in order
-2. **Capacity Calculation**: The `total_vehicle_capacity` property in `backend/app/models/trip.py` sums vehicle capacity from all adult participants
+2. **Capacity Calculation**: The `total_vehicle_capacity` property in `backend/app/models/outing.py` sums vehicle capacity from all adult participants
 3. **Validation**: The signup endpoint validates capacity by accounting for new vehicle capacity being added

 ## Why This Matters

-For trips with vehicle-based capacity:
+For outings with vehicle-based capacity:
 - Adults can provide vehicle capacity (number of seats they can transport)
 - Scouts consume capacity but don't provide it
 - By processing adults first, their vehicle capacity is accounted for before checking if there's room for scouts
-- This prevents false "trip is full" errors when an adult with vehicle capacity and scouts are signing up together
+- This prevents false "outing is full" errors when an adult with vehicle capacity and scouts are signing up together

 ## Example Scenario

 **Before**: Signing up 1 adult (with 5 vehicle seats) + 3 scouts
-- If scouts processed first: Trip might reject signup thinking there's no capacity
+- If scouts processed first: Outing might reject signup thinking there's no capacity
 - Then adult's 5 seats would be added (but too late)

 **After**: Same signup with adults processed first
-- Adult's 5 vehicle seats are added to trip capacity
+- Adult's 5 vehicle seats are added to outing capacity
 - Then 3 scouts are added (consuming 3 of those 5 seats)
 - Signup succeeds correctly